Ethnic studies: Critical Ethnic Studies Association

-The Critical Ethnic Studies Association (CESA) began with its first conference in March 2011 at the University of California Riverside, Critical Ethnic Studies and the Future of Genocide: Settler colonialism/Heteropatriarchy/White Supremacy.
-This prompted the people who had organized and partaken in the conference to form the association.
-The second conference then took place in September 2013 at the University of Illinois Chicago and it was themed, Decolonizing Future Intellectual Legacies and Activist Practices.
-The third conference took place from April 30-May 2015 at York University in Toronto and it is titled, Sovereignties and Colonialisms: Resisting Racism, Extraction and Dispossession.
+The Critical Ethnic Studies Association (CESA) began with its first conference in March 2011 at the University of California, Riverside, Critical Ethnic Studies and the Future of Genocide: Settler colonialism/Heteropatriarchy/White Supremacy.
+This prompted the people who had organized and participated in the conference to form the association.
+The second conference took place in September 2013 at the University of Illinois, Chicago, and was themed "Decolonizing Future Intellectual Legacies and Activist Practices".
+The third conference took place from April 30 to May 2015 at York University in Toronto, and it is titled, Sovereignties and Colonialisms: Resisting Racism, Extraction and Dispossession.

-In some instances, ethnic studies has become entrapped within and similar to the mandates of liberal multiculturalism, which relies on politics beholden to US nation-building and capitalist imperatives.
-Ethnic studies is in a difficult position, because as it gets more legitimized within the academy, it has frequently done so by distancing itself from the very social movements that were the triggers for its creation.
-On the other hand, ethnic studies departments have always existed on the margins of the academic industrial complex, and became further marginalized through funding cuts due to the 2008 global economic crisis.
-Instead of just dismissing or wholly embracing identarian nationalism, CESA seeks to construct an open dialogue around issues like white supremacy, settler colonialism, capitalism, and heteropatriarchy, militarism, occupation, indigenous erasure, neocolonialism, anti-immigration anti-Islam, etc. in order to expand the parameters and capacities of ethnic studies.
+In some instances, ethnic studies has become entangled with, and similar to, the mandates of liberal multiculturalism, which relies on politics beholden to US nation-building and capitalist imperatives.
+Ethnic studies is in a difficult position because, as it becomes more legitimized within the academy, it has frequently done so by distancing itself from the very social movements that triggered its creation.
+On the other hand, ethnic studies departments have always existed on the margins of the academic industrial complex and became further marginalized through funding cuts due to the 2008 global economic crisis.
+Instead of just dismissing or wholly embracing identarian nationalism, CESA seeks to construct an open dialogue around issues like white supremacy, settler colonialism, capitalism, and heteropatriarchy, militarism, occupation, indigenous erasure, neocolonialism, anti-immigration anti-Islam, etc. to expand the parameters and capacities of ethnic studies.